core-wg/core-responses/draft-bormann-core-responses.md

 Observation
 -----------

-This section describes the Observe option {{?RFC7641}} in terms of this document, [ so nothing in here should contradict that document ].
+This section describes the Observe option {{?RFC7641}} in the terms of this document, [ so nothing in here should contradict that document ].

 When Observe:0 is present in a request, this sets up non-traditional